Czechia’s Presidential Office shredded another 32 intelligence reports

 "The purpose of the shredding period is to protect the document for a period of time when it might still be useful, perhaps for the purpose of inspection.
 The fact that the document was destroyed before the time limit began to run is a clear sign of an illegal procedure," Tomas Bezouska from the Institute for Document Management said.

 The procedure was ostensibly personally ordered by the office head Vratislav Mynar, who has no security clearance, at the end of November last year, coincidentally the same day as when the president’s economic advisor with ties to Russia and also with no security clearance, Martin Nejedly, travelled to Russia.
+Nejedly used to the head of the Czech branch of Russian oil company Lukoil.

 According to Czech Radio, it is not clear for what reason documents were shredded in this way.
 Neither of the Castle´s men (Mynar, presidential spokesman Jiri Ovcacek, or the director of the administrative section Jan Novak) responded when asked for an explanation.
+According to Euractiv, the Castle claimed the shredding occurred “by mistake”.

-The ailing president – who has come out surprisingly strongly against the Russian invasion of Ukraine – will finish his second and final term early next year.
+The ailing president – who has come out surprisingly strongly against the Russian invasion of Ukraine – will finish his second and final term in March next year.
 Czech media have speculated that his closest aides are frightened of what will come out once he leaves office and are already trying to destroy any evidence.
 Both Mynar and Nejedly have been embroiled in numerous scandals, in which they deny any wrongdoing.

 Last week Zeman pardoned Milos Balak, the head of the forestry administration at the president´s Lany summer retreat, who had recently been found guilty of manipulating public procurement worth CZK200mn (€8mn) and had been sentenced to three years in prison.